Posts Tagged ‘Learning By Ear’

 Hi Tom,

 Glad you enjoyed the camp.
 So did I!
 I appreciate your asking for my advice about learning Circle.
-I can understand why it’s a favorite of yours–it’s also a favorite of mine!
-And it’s a great song.
-Now, although this may seem counter-intuitive, I believe you can learn the song faster–in the long run–if you learn a few other basic tunes first.
-In spite of its seemingly simple roll pattern, it’s really pretty complicated.
-You don’t have to go thru Vol 1 Vol 2 and Misfits, but would you be willing to learn at least a couple of songs before tackling Circle?
+I can understand why it's a favorite of yours--it's also a favorite of mine!
+And it's a great song.
+Now, although this may seem counter-intuitive, I believe you can learn the song faster--in the long run--if you learn a few other basic tunes first.
+In spite of its seemingly simple roll pattern, it's really pretty complicated.
+You don't have to go thru Vol 1 Vol 2 and Misfits, but would you be willing to learn at least a couple of songs before tackling Circle?
 They will help you internalize some of the basics you will need to know so you can more easily tackle the specifics of Circle.
-If so, let me know what you already play from these DVDs and I’ll pick two others that will help you specifically with Circle.
+If so, let me know what you already play from these DVDs and I'll pick two others that will help you specifically with Circle.
 Hoping this will appeal to you!

 Murphy: